isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/2d-renew-the-registration-of-an-individual.md

 Renew the Registration of an Individual
 ---

-<p style="text-align: justify">To register a lawyer under Section 36B, 36C, 36D, 36E or 36F of the Legal Profession Act or a regulated non-practitioner under Section 36G of the Legal Profession Act, please follow the steps below.</p>
+<p style="text-align: justify">To register a lawyer under Section 36B, 36C, 36D or 36E of the Legal Profession Act or a regulated non-practitioner under Section 36G of the Legal Profession Act, please follow the steps below.</p>

 <p style="text-align: justify"><b>You may also wish to refer to the <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/" target="_blank">User Guide</a> for step-by-step instructions on how to submit an application via LSRA e-Services.</b></p>